NiMisa179/VendingMachine/README.md

 # 1. Description
 ## Vending Machine
 The simpler form of a vending machine.
 The user types the price of the product and the amount of money they insert.
-The output is the vhange in coins.
+The output is the change in coins.

 # 2. Features
 * Proccesses decimal numbers